Disney Lightning Lane 2026 Guide: Multi-Pass vs Single Pass + Time-Saving Tips

 • 2 standard attractions

 Booking opens 7 days in advance for Disney Resort hotel guests, and 3 days ahead for off-site guests.
-This pass is perfect for planners and families with a set itinerary.
+This pass is ideal for planners and families with a structured itinerary.

 Lightning Lane Single Pass

-The Single Pass is available for the top one or two attractions per park (not included in Multi-Pass), like:
+The Single Pass is available for the top one or two attractions per park (not included in Multi-Pass), including:

-• TRON Lightcycle / Run at Magic Kingdom
+• TRON Lightcycle / Run – Magic Kingdom

-• Guardians of the Galaxy: Cosmic Rewind at EPCOT
+• Guardians of the Galaxy: Cosmic Rewind – EPCOT

-• Star Wars: Rise of the Resistance at Hollywood Studios
+• Star Wars: Rise of the Resistance – Hollywood Studios

-• Avatar Flight of Passage at Animal Kingdom
+• Avatar Flight of Passage – Animal Kingdom

 Single Passes are purchased per ride and typically cost between $10–$25 per person, depending on crowd levels and season.

-You can easily modify or cancel your Lightning Lane selections using the My Disney Experience app.
+You can modify or cancel Lightning Lane selections directly in the My Disney Experience app.

 Lightning Lane Comparison Table